LuizHNLorena/Regnier-Problem/README.md

 # Usage

 The following diagram represents the RegnierProblem class.
-The documentation for each class method can be found at:
+The documentation for this class can be found at:

 ![RegnierProblem](readmeFiles/RegnierProblem.png)